cp-ibmcloud/checkpoint-iaas-cluster-ibm-vpc/README.md

 ![](https://github.com/joe-at-cp/checkpoint-iaas-ibm-vpc-resources/blob/main/images/VPCClusteringTopologyv1.2.PNG?v=4&s=100)

 ## About
 This template will deploy a new Check Point security gateway cluster into an existing VPC environment.
-The deployment will use three interfaces: Management, External, and Internal.
+The deployment will use a single interface for all traffic: External.
 See below for the prerequisites of this deployment type.
+Before logging into the web gui you must login via ssh key set the admin password by running, "set user admin password".

 ## Check Point Resources
 - Check Point knowledgebase article for IBM Cloud VPC deployments [SK170400](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk170400&partition=Basic&product=Security).